MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/alert_manager_config.md

 One more item, in the right portion of the screen when you're using Rancher there will be a drop down that says "Only User Namespaces", select system and cluster resources from it so you can create the Slack webhook secret for those namespaces and then configure alerts.

-Once the alerts are configured, test them out, by, well, intentionally causing problems (I unplugged a node that wasnt' currently running anything) and see what generates alerts and what doesn't.
-Note: that most of alerts don't fire right away, as the system generally waits to ensrue that the issue is worth pinging you over/will resolve itself.
+Once the alerts are configured, test them out, by, well, intentionally causing problems (I unplugged a node that wasn't currently running anything) and see what generates alerts and what doesn't.
+Note: that most of alerts don't fire right away, as the system generally waits to ensure that the issue is worth pinging you over/will resolve itself.
 From there you can gather information to edit your alerting configuration, add alerts, rules, etc. For the record I bake Slack alerts into my custom containers, so I'm mostly using this functionality for dedicating hardware problems or service wide issues.
-E.g., PostgreSQL stops working.
+E.g., PostgreSQL stops working, nodes go offline, etc.